Mastering react-datepicker: A comprehensive guide for developers

 • Range support

-The entire library comes out to 437kB (the small size partially thanks to using date-fns instead of moment) and runs on the latest versions of Chrome, Firefox, and IE10+.
+Because it uses date-fns instead of moment, the entire library comes out to 437kB.
+It runs on the latest versions of Chrome, Firefox, and IE10+.

-In this tutorial, we’ll rum with an example use case: building an internal tool for a customer support team.
-Let’s say that we’ve already built a table that displays order data using react-table, and now we just need to add two datepickers so customer support reps can view orders between a range of dates.
+In this tutorial, we'll build an internal tool for a customer support team.
+Let’s say that we’ve already built a table that displays order data using react-table—that's a great first step!
+But to make this tool truly useful, customer support reps need to be able to filter their view to a specific set of dates.
+That's where datepicker comes in.

 • Open a calendar view when the datepicker is clicked

-• Clear the datepicker when the X button is clicked
+• Clear the datepicker by clicking the “X” button

-And here's what the final product will look and feel like:
+In other words, here's how the final product should look and feel:

-We'll be using the useState() hook in our function.
-If you’re not familiar with React Hooks, we recommend checking out React’s Hooks at a Glance docs before starting this tutorial.
+We'll leverage the useState() hook in our function.
+If you’re not familiar with React Hooks, we recommend checking out React’s Hooks docs before starting this tutorial.

 There are three simple steps for creating a datepicker: